 St. Petersburg is the forward thinking “second capital” of Russia.
 Its citizens think of themselves as Europeans and reach out to the world, instead of secluding themselves and shaking their fists at it like their inland comrades.
 This city has been bullied by the 20th century and received treatment that it largely did not deserve.
 St. Petersburg, tenderly called “Piter” by its inhabitants, has been bombed, starved, occupied, and underwent all sorts of torture but none of it broke its spirit.
 Then the mafia got its paws on it, due to neglect from the side of the Soviet government.
 Fortunately, the 90s heralded a new era for this extraordinary metropolis.
 It was free to get back on its feet and regain something that it might’ve lost along the way.

-The Hermitage, a former winter palace of the Russian royalty is now the largest museum in the country, with one of the most impressive art collections in the world, most of the stuff was acquired in bulk by Katherine the Great.
-It is also an iconic site where the October Revolution began in 1917 when a legendary warship Aurora fired a blank, signaling the Bolsheviks to begin the assault on the Palace, which thankfully ended without any bloodshed.
+The Hermitage, a former winter palace of the Russian royalty is now the largest museum in the country, with one of the most impressive art collections in the world.
+Katherine the Great acquired most of the stuff in bulk.
+It is also an iconic site where the October Revolution began in 1917 when a legendary warship Aurora fired a blank, signalling the Bolsheviks to begin the assault on the Palace, which thankfully ended without any bloodshed.
 You can easily spend days in the many halls that are located in several locations: so plan your time carefully.
 The largest part of the museum complex is located at the Palace Square and includes 365 halls in the Winter Palace, the small, the old and the new Hermitage.
 Most visitors visit only the Winter Palace where you will find the most famous collection.
 There you can find stunning European art pieces including the work of many famous Italian, Spanish and Dutch masters, Greek and Roman antiquities and richly decorated rooms from the time of the Tsars.
-To avoid the long queues at the entrance you can consider to order your tickets online, although they come at a higher price than when you would buy them at the desk office.
+To avoid the long queues at the entrance you can consider ordering your tickets online, although they come at a higher price than when you would buy them at the desk office.

 If you did not have enough of museums you can also visit the Russian State Museum, the largest museum of Russian art in St. Petersburg.
 It also features a rich collection of foreign painters and other artists and can be a good alternative to the Hermitage when you would find it too big or too busy.
 The original collection was part of the Hermitage collection, the Alexander Palace and the Academy of the Arts of Saint Petersburg.
 After the Russian Revolution in 1917, many art collections of wealthy individuals were also confiscated and allocated to this museum.
 A large collection of icons from the eleventh century and later is one of the exhibits of the museum.
 But you will also find many other religious arts, arts and crafts, jewellery and folk art, sculptures and paintings by Ivan Aivazovski, Ilja Repin, Karl Brjoellov, Marc Chagall, Wassily Kandinsky and Kasimir Malevich.

 The Peterhof Palace and its garden were commissioned by Peter the Great.
-The huge palace and garden complex at the Gulf of Finland can be easily reached by fast-speed boats (hydofoils), departing from St. Petersburg center.
+The huge palace and garden complex at the Gulf of Finland can be easily reached by fast-speed boats (hydofoils), departing from St. Petersburg centre.
 Peterhof, often referred too as the Russian Versailles is a wet-dream of any wannabe teenage princess.
-Jokes aside, it is very impressive; the gardens are stunning and masterfully maintained, while the interiors are breathtaking.
+Jokes aside, it is very impressive; the gardens are stunning and masterfully maintained, while the interiors are breath taking.
 Everything inside is golden.
-Russian people are a victim of the stereotype that they’re daub, over-the-top colorful and love to show off.
-But I think it’s that former splendor and glory in their genes.
+Russian people are a victim of the stereotype that they’re daub, over-the-top colourful and love to show off.
+But I think it’s that former splendour and glory in their genes.
 It also explains why Russians and Italians can get along with each other so well.
-They both have more in common as one would expect, such as a taste for expensive and flashy things and a deep-rooted urge to dress to impress.
+They both have more in common as one would expect, such as a taste for expensive and flashy things and a deep-rooted urge to "dress to impress".

 And let’s not forget about the local Russian kitchen itself, which is heavily underestimated to my opinion.
 To have a good impression of what the national cuisine has to offer you should visit the Idiot.
-This restaurant named after Dostoevsky's famous book is located on Moika River Embankment 82, between Saint Izaäk Cathedral and the Yusupov Palace.
+This restaurant named after Dostoevsky's famous book is located on Moika River Embankment 82, between the St. Isaac's Cathedral and the Yusupov Palace.
 Idiot is an evergreen and always packed with tourists, expats and locals.
 Many guests stay for hours to play a game of chess or backgammon and it is a good place for both business and family celebrations.
 The four rooms form a colourful mix of books, antiques, oil paintings and bric-a-brac stuff.
-In order to activate the appetite, each guest gets a shot of vodka as a welcome drink.
-Ikra (caviar), Blinchiki (Russian pancakes), Pelmeni (Russian ravioli), Borsjt (Ukrainian beet soup): basically all classics of Russian cuisine are there.
+In order to activate the appetite, each guest gets a shot of vodka as a welcome drink. ikra (caviar), blini (Russian pancakes), pelmeni (Russian ravioli), borsjt (Ukrainian beet soup): basically all classics of Russian cuisine are there.
 Make sure you leave some space for the delicious deserts of the house.
 Idiot has plenty of vegetarian meals and St. Petersburg doesn’t lack in the vegetarian segment anyway.
-My favourite is Botanica, the oldest vegetarian dining cafe in town.
+My favourite is Botanica, the oldest vegetarian-dining cafe in town.
 Many recipes have an Indian touch.
 But there are also great veggie dishes from the Russian, Italian and Japanese cuisine.
 Salads, snacks, hot main meals and desserts: only natural and organic ingredients and the microwave has been declared taboo.
 There is also a varied offer of children's meals and on weekends there are vegetarian cooking classes.
 Botanica is on Pestelya street 7 within walking distance of Nevsky prospect and near the famous Summer Gardens.